ShayanTheNerd/image-editor/README.md

 <h3>The challenge</h3>
 <p>Users should be able to:</p>
 <ul>
-   <li>View the optimal layout for the site depending on their device's screen size.</li>
+   <li>view the optimal layout for the site depending on their device's screen size;</li>
-   <li>Upload images from their device by drag & drop or using the prompt window.</li>
+   <li>upload images from their device by drag & drop or using the prompt window;</li>
-   <li>Apply various filters such as brightness, grayscale, blur, hue-rotation, opacity, contrast, saturation, and sepia on the image.
-Each filter has a specific range and value which can be modified using the range slider.</li>
+   <li>apply various filters such as brightness, grayscale, blur, hue-rotation, opacity, contrast, saturation, and sepia on the image (each filter has a specific range and value which can be modified using the range slider);</li>
-   <li>Flip or rotate the image.</li>
+   <li>flip or rotate the image;</li>
-   <li>Reset all filters at once.</li>
+   <li>reset all filters at once;</li>
-   <li>Download and save the final image on their device.</li>
+   <li>download and save the final image on their device.</li>
 </ul>

 <h3>Links</h3>